-The 2016 Forest Health Highlights report, recently released by the Michigan Department of Natural Resources, gives an overview of Michigan’s forests, the insects and diseases that have threatened them over the past year, and details about what is being done to improve the state’s urban and rural forests.
+The 2017 Forest Health Highlights report, released by the Michigan Department of Natural Resources in May 2018, gives an overview of Michigan’s forests, the insects and diseases that have threatened them over the past year, and details about what is being done to improve the state’s urban and rural forests.

 The report breaks down forest health threats by examining insects and diseases, forest decline and ongoing forest health research.
 Accompanying photos and maps illustrate the pests and show the effects they have had on Michigan’s forest system.

 Wexford Township Hall, 8970 North 7 Road, Mesick, Mi

 Are you the owner of an abandoned Christmas tree farm and want to convert it to a more natural and manageable forest, but are frustrated with how to get it done.
 You are not alone.
 This workshop will discuss the challenges and opportunities of Christmas tree farm conversion.
 This workshop should give you a practical plan to making your conversion happen.

 Pre-registration is required by calling the Wexford Conservation District office at 231-775-7681 ext.
 3 or emailing firstname.lastname@example.org by April 26.